Skip to Main Content

 Copyright and Fair Use

 Fair use is a longstanding and vital aspect of American Copyright law.
 Fair use is a legal doctrine that promotes freedom of expression by permitting the unlicensed use of copyright-protected works in certain circumstances.
 Section 107 of the Copyright Act provides the statutory framework for determining whether something is a fair use.
-Types of fair use, for instance, criticism, comment, news reporting, teaching, scholarship, and research are examples of activities that may qualify as fair use.
+Types of fair use, for instance, criticism, comment, news reporting, teaching, scholarship, and research, are examples of activities that may qualify as fair use.
 Four factors in evaluating a question of fair use are:

 Common Types of Open Licenses - CC Licenses